-Not only are these vegan issues, they are feminist ones as well.
+Not only are these vegan issues, but they are also feminist ones as well.
 The exploitation of female reproductive capabilities has a clear intersect with the plight of global women.
 The opposition to the exploitation of all women should include nonhuman female animals.

 There are so many smart, talented women in the vegan movement who are doing fantastic work.
-To celebrate International Women’s Day 2018, I want to highlight some women who have worked to counter oppression of marginalized humans and animals:
+To celebrate International Women’s Day 2018, I want to highlight some women who have worked to counter the oppression of marginalized humans and animals:

 - Aph Ko, author of Aphro-ism: Essays on Pop Culture, Feminism, and Black Veganism and Co-Founder of Black Vegans Rock

 - Dr. A. Breeze Harper, founder of Sistah Vegan Project